scionproto/scion/doc/dev/design/router-port-dispatch.rst

 The roadmap would look like the following:

+- Add support for dispatched/forwarded port ranges to the topology.json configuration.
+  This first implementation step only ensures that this entry can be parsed from the configuration.

+- Change SCION applications to use native ``net.UDPConn`` instead of ``reliable.Conn``.

+  Remove ``reliable`` package and replace functionality of dispatcher with a simple stateless UDP packet forwarder.
+This forwarder listens on UDP port 30041.
+It inspects the L4 header and forwards all SCION packets to corresponding underlay port on the local host, following the processing rules for the router outlined above.

+  This "new" dispatcher still replies to SCMP echos.

-- Add a feature flag to the router, changing its behavior to set the UDP destination underlay port as described above.
+- Add support for the ``dispatched_ports`` range to the router, changing its behavior to set the UDP destination underlay port as described above.

-- Have SCION applications use native ``net.PacketConn`` instead of ``reliable.Conn``.
-  This only needs changes in ``snet``, and because the interfaces are compatible it is trivial to do.
-- Create new SCMP Daemon (scmpd) that replies to SCMP traffic that targets a host (scion ping)
-- Remove dispatcher, package ``reliable`` and ``ReconnectToDispatcher`` from everywhere.
+- Future release:
+   - remove support for old UDP underlay with default port 30041.
+     Remove the packet dispatching/forwarding functionality from "dispatcher".
+     Only SCMP echo responder remains in dispatcher.
+Rename to "SCMP Daemon" (scmpd).
+   - set suitable default for port range in ``dispatched_ports`` topology configuration